 Physiology is defined as “the biological study of the functions of living organisms and their parts.”
-As a qualified diver, you need to understand how being underwater affects your body.
-If you have any questions regarding any points that you feel that may affect you, then seek professional medical advice from a diving doctor, a physician who is trained in diving medicine.
+To be a qualified diver, you need to understand how being underwater affects your body.
+If you have questions regarding any of the following points that you feel may affect you, seek professional medical advice from a diving doctor—a physician who is trained in diving medicine.

 The following are the unit objectives.